data-edu/data-science-in-education/_book/08-wt-gradebooks.md

 ### Build Linear Model

+In the multi-level modeling walkthrough, we introduced the concept of linear models.
+Let's use that same technique here.
 Now that you've checked your assumptions and seen a linear relationship, we can build a linear model, that is, a mathematical formula that calculates your running average as a function of your formative assessment score.
 This is done using the lm() function, where the arguments are:

 * Your predictor (formative_assessments)
 * Your response (running_average)